-Other key sources of information for students on the DPhil in Sociology include:
+Other key sources of information for DPhil Sociology students include:

-- the 2020-21 Sociology Student Canvas site available to log in to here.
-(Canvas is Oxford's Virtual Learning Environment, where the Department and many courses have pages with further information, course assignments, etc.); - the University's website for students; - the handbooks provided by Oxford colleges, normally available on their websites.
+- The 'Department of Sociology Student Information 2022-23' Canvas page available here.
+(Canvas is Oxford's Virtual Learning Environment, where the Department and many courses have pages with further information); - the course timetable, distributed by email and available on Canvas in advance of the start of each term; - the University's website for students; - the University pages for Graduate Forms and Graduate Forms for Exceptional Circumstances; - the University Student Handbook 2022/23; - the handbooks provided by Oxford colleges, normally available on their websites.